Meet the Team

 Grateful for all the life experiences that are useful in her work at JSDD’s WAE Center, Yvette is a printmaker and photographer who graduated from Cooper Union in NYC with a BFA.
 She also studied at Mason Gross School of the arts and The School of Visual Arts for digital art.
 Her background as a fine artist, graphic designer, prepress manager, business owner, and longtime board member of the local arts organization, Studio Montclair, brings a diverse set of tools to her work.
 “I love my work with our members who bring joy into everything we do here, their greetings from my first day made me know that I belonged with them”.

-Manager, WAE to Connect
+WAE to Connect Associate Program Manager

 WAE Center Staff